 In general, yes.
 Flight training operators are allowed to offer courses that allow recognition for previous training with another integrated course provider.
 The first school will need to provide evidence that the transferring student meets the experience requirements of the second provider.

 If you are interested in transferring, it’s best to get in touch with us to discuss your specific case.
 Depending on your level of experience you may be able to apply for credit transfers or recognition of prior learning.
-This can be discussed in further detail with our RTO Administration Officer.

 Contact us email@example.com or give the office a call on (03) 5369 5162 to discuss your CPL training options.